cokeSchlumpf/maquette/controller/src/test/resources/features/datasets.md

 # Datasets

 **Datasets** allow providers to share immutable sets of data.
 A dataset may contain multiple versions of the set.
-Datasets may be owned by an individual user or by a project.
+Datasets must be created as resources of a project.

 ```gherkin
 Feature: Datasets